If You Eat Something Bad- How Long Before Diarrhea? | Quick Gut Facts

 Viral Causes

-Norovirus and rotavirus are common viral culprits behind food-related diarrhea.
+Norovirus is one of the most common viral culprits behind food-related diarrhea.
 Norovirus symptoms generally appear within 12 to 48 hours after exposure.
-Rotavirus tends to affect children more but has a similar incubation period.
+Rotavirus can also cause diarrhea, especially in children, though it is more often spread through person-to-person contact or contaminated surfaces than through a single “bad food” meal.

 Parasitic Infections